arctrong/md2html/readme.txt

 **M<sub>2</sub>H** doesn't lay much restrictions on the documentation project organization and lets the user make their own configuration.
-There are recommendations on the project organization described in this documentation and used for its production.
+There are recommendations on the project organization described in this documentation and used for its creation.

 # Implementation